Akatsuki-Naruto/Fake-daily.dev-website/Readme.md

 ## How to activate.

-    - Use json-server create localhost: https://my-json-server.typicode.com/Akatsuki-Naruto/My-JSON-Server/Tag.
-    - Javascript call API by fetch (method: GET).
+    - Javascript call API by fetch (method: GET) from https://my-json-server.typicode.com/Akatsuki-Naruto/My-JSON-Server/Tag.
     - Method GET give a request data to Json-server.
     - server return a json-file.
     - Method GET analysis to html output.